paralab/Saena_Public/README.md

 ./Saena 9 9 9

+Also Saena accepts mtx matrices as input (e.g. Florida Matrix Collection).

+./Saena_read_file <matrix.mtx>

-Pass any matrix (A) in binary format as the argument to solve the system: Ax = rhs.
+Pass any matrix (A) in mtx format as the argument to solve the system: Ax = rhs.
 The matrix should be in COO format with column-major order (the same format as the Florida Matrix Collection). rhs is generated randomly in this example.
 It is exaplained how to also pass rhs in the example.